-Our principal products include outdoor, active and everyday lifestyle apparel, footwear, accessories, and equipment products to meet the diverse needs of our customers and consumers.
+Our principal products include outdoor, active and lifestyle products, including apparel, footwear, accessories, and equipment, to meet the diverse needs of our customers and consumers.
 We develop and manage our merchandise in two principal categories: apparel, accessories and equipment; and footwear.

-Our apparel, accessories and equipment products are designed to be used during a wide variety of activities, such as skiing, snowboarding, hiking, climbing, mountaineering, camping, hunting, fishing, trail running, water sports, yoga, golf, and adventure travel.
-Our footwear products include durable, lightweight hiking boots, trail running shoes, rugged cold weather boots for activities on snow and ice, sandals and shoes for use in water activities, and function-first fashion footwear and casual shoes for everyday use.
+Our apparel, accessories and equipment products are designed to be used for all seasons, activities and locations.
+Our footwear products include durable, lightweight hiking boots, trail running shoes, rugged cold weather boots for activities on snow and ice, sandals and shoes for use in water activities, and footwear for lifestyle wear.

 We conducted an analysis of our products to determine "in-scope" products and found that many of our products do not contain any 3TG.
-For those products where 3TG is necessary to the product functionality, 3TG content generally represents a small amount of the total material content of the product (such as in zippers, hooks and rivets).
-In 2019, our in-scope products consisted of apparel, accessories, equipment and footwear that contained tin.
-Our in-scope products did not include tantalum, tungsten or gold.
+For those products where 3TG is necessary to the product's functionality, 3TG content generally represents a small amount of the total material content of the product (such as in zippers, hooks and rivets).